erikaris/til/pyspark.md

 7. convert from Pandas dataframe to Spark dataframe, using `spark.createDataFrame(pandas_df)`. <br />
     However, the output of this method is stored locally, not in the `SparkSession` catalog.
 This means that you can use all the Spark DataFrame methods on it, but you can't access the data in other contexts. <br />
     For example, a SQL query (using the `.sql()` method) that references your DataFrame will throw an error. <br />
-    To access the data in this way, you have to save it as a temporary table using the method `.createOrReplaceTempView()`.
+    To access the data in this way, you have to save (register) it to the `SparkSession` as a temporary table using the method `.createOrReplaceTempView()`.
 See the illustration below.
     ![Alt text](./spark_figure.png)

 8. read a csv file: `spark.read.csv(file_path, header=True)`.